nibi-lang/nibi/docs/LANGUAGE.md

 | symbol to designate | symbol or list that will yield the value to set

 ```
-  Note: Variables starting with `$` will not be allowed.
+  Note: Variables starting with `$` and `:` will not be allowed
+        as they are reserved for error tokens and meta commands
 ```

 ```